 Arunachal Pradesh is known as the Orchid State of India.
-The state is located in northeast India and it holds the most north-eastern position among the states in the north-east region of India.
-Arunachal Pradesh is endowed with diverse forests and magnificent wildlife and considered as the biodiversity hotspot.
-Arunachal Pradesh is considered to be the nature's treasure trove and home to orchids, known for their exquisitely beautiful blooms.
-Nature has provided the people with a deep sense of beauty which finds delightful expression in their songs, dances and crafts.
+The state is located in the northeast India Arunachal Pradesh can be the most favourable destination for exotic travel as the state is endowed with diverse forests and magnificent wildlife and considered as the biodiversity hotspot.
+Arunachal Pradesh is considered to be nature's treasure trove and home of orchids, known for their exquisitely beautiful blooms.
+Nature has provided the people with a deep sense of beauty which finds delightful expression in their songs, dances and handy crafts which can make one involve with nature and find divinity in self by choosing this destination for Spiritual Tourism .

 The visitor has a wide variety of options to pick from.
-There are places of worship and pilgrimage like Parasuramkund , old Tawang Monastery, or the sites of archeological excavations like Malinithan and Itanagar, the serene beauty of lakes such as Ganga lake or Sela lake or the numerous variations of scenic beauty of the snowclad silver mountain peaks and lush green meadows where thousands of species of flora and fauna prosper.
-In addition, the state provides abundant scope for angling, boating, rafting, trekking and hiking.
-Besides, there are a number of wild life sanctuaries and national parks where rare animals, birds and plants will fascinate the visitor.
-Tezpur–Tipi–Bomdila-Tawang-se la pass, Tinsukia–Tezu-Parasuramkund, Margherita–Miao-Namdapha, Itanagar–Ziro-Daporijo–Along (or Aalo)-pandighat and Aalo – Yomcha are some of te routes for travel or trekking .
-Over the years, the Jawaharlal Nehru Museum, Itanagar has become an important tourist Destinations in the state capital.
-The Golden Pagoda Monastery at Namsai is another tourist attraction.
+There are places of worship and pilgrimage like Parasuramkund , old Tawang Monastery where one can find the inner bliss with the help of Spiritual Tour , especially conjoined with guided meditation.
+The sites of archaeological excavations like Malinithan and Itanagar, the serene beauty of lakes such as Ganga lake or Sela lake or the numerous variations of scenic beauty of the snow-clad silver mountain peaks and lush green meadows, where thousands of species of flora and fauna prosper, will give you pure happiness of the soul .
+In addition, the state provides abundant scope for angling, boating, rafting, trekking and hiking which may be considered as Mainstream Tourism and Heritage Tourism also.
+Besides, there are a number of wild life sanctuaries and national parks where species of rare animals, birds and plants will fascinate the visitor.
+Tezpur–Tipi–Bomdila-Tawang-se la pass, Tinsukia–Tezu-Parasuramkund, Margherita–Miao-Namdapha, Itanagar–Ziro-Daporijo–Along (or Aalo)-pandighat and Aalo – Yomcha are some of the routes for travel and trekking.
+Over the years, the Jawaharlal Nehru Museum at Itanagar has become an important tourist destinations in the state capital.
+The Golden Pagoda Monastery at Namsai is another attraction for adventure lovers , a spot for Adventure Tourism.

-The widely scattered archeological remains at different places in Arunachal bears testimony to its rich cultural heritage.
-It is the land to relax in its picturesque hills and valleys, enjoy its salubrious climate and meet its simple and hospitable people, with their glorious heritage of arts and crafts and colourful festivals that reflect their ancient faith in the inexorable power of nature.
+The widely scattered archeological remains at different places in Arunachal bears testimony to its rich cultural heritage pertaining to Cultural / Heritage Tourism.
+It is the land to relax in its picturesque hills and valleys, enjoy its salubrious climate and meet its simple and hospitable people, with their glorious heritage of arts and crafts and colourful festivals that reflect their ancient faith In the lap of Mother Nature.

 The state, on account of its unrivalled aesthetics and diverse cultural heritage offering tourist attractions include Tawang , Ziro, Yomcha ,the Namdapha tiger project in Changlang district and Sela lake near Bomdila with its bamboo bridges overhanging the river.
 Religious places of interest include Malinithan in Lekhabali, Rukhmininagar near Roing, and Parshuram Kund in Lohit district,The Ganga lake and others.